CPS User Interfaces

 to the actual user interface code.
 Also, here we don't really care if

-, it could be anything.
+is actually an instance of UI, it could be anything.
 We just use the UI

 class to get started with something.
 If there are more diverse needs in the